Pandas Notebook

 ).reset_index()

-.reset_index() converts group keys from the index back to regular columns — almost always what you want.
+.reset_index() turns the group keys back into normal columns — almost always what you want.

 Custom Aggregation